 The California Clinical Laboratory Association (CCLA) was formed in November 1976 by a group of people representing both small and large laboratories.
 The founders felt that the California lab community needed to have its own program and voice.
 They created an active organization designed to deal with State regulations and legislation and to supplement the activities of the American Clinical Laboratory Association on Federal issues.
 The organization has grown to become instrumental in the formation and enactment of State and Federal laboratory legislation.
 Its activities include monthly business meetings and an annual meeting held in November of each year.

 - Medi-Cal Provider Rates - Protecting and increasing Medi-Cal provider rates has been a main focus of CCLA through the years.
 In 1984, CCLA was successful in securing the reinstatement of the 25% Medi-Cal cuts of 1982.
 In 1987 and 1988 CCLA stopped efforts to reduce reimbursement rates for clinical laboratory services provided under the Medi-Cal program.
 In the 1990's CCLA continued its efforts to successfully protect reimbursement rates.
 During 2003, laboratory services were exempted from the 5% provider rate cut adopted as part of the budget.
 The Legislature adopted language calling for a cap on laboratory reimbursement rates at 80% of Medicare rate.
-At that time CCLA also began working with DHS to improve workability of the newly implemented frequency limits.
+At that time CCLA also began working with the Department of Health Services (DHS) to improve workability of the newly implemented frequency limits.
 In 2004 CCLA fought against the Medi-Cal contracting program.
 This program was ultimately dropped by DHS.
 During 2007-2008 CCLA continued to work against proposed rate cuts and the federal contracting program.
 CCLA worked hard to restore the 10% rate cut which took effect on July 1, 2008 and to avoid further cuts in this important program.
 As of March 1, 2009, the rate cut was reduced to 1%.
 In 2011, AB 97 passed the Legislature and was signed by the Governor as Chapter 3, Statues 2011.
 AB 97 imposed a Medi-Cal payment cut by imposing a ten percent payment reduction -- retroactive to June 1, 2011.
 In 2012, AB 1494 was passed the Legislature and was signed by the Governor as Chapter 28, Statues of 2012.
-AB 1494 imposes an additional ten percent payment reduction for Medi-Cal clinical laboratory services.
-The retroactive start date for the additional ten percent payment reduction is July 1, 2012.
-This bill also requires the Department of Health Care Services (DHCS) to devise a new rate development methodology for the reimbursement of clinical laboratory services.
-DHCS has collected considerable data from clinical laboratories as part of this effort, but their progress has been slow and no stakeholder meetings have been scheduled for the past several months.
-AB 1494 called for DHCS to adopt new regulations implementing the new rate methodology by July 1, 2014.
-However, AB 1124, Chapter 8, Statutes of 2014, extended that deadline until June 30, 2016.
-DHCS has not yet implemented the cut called for by AB 1494 due to questions from CMS.
+AB 1494 imposed an additional ten percent payment reduction for Medi-Cal clinical laboratory services effective July1, 2012 through June 30, 2015.
+This bill also requires the Department of Health Care Services (DHCS) to implement a new rate methodology which requires collect data and establishes rates for selected rate codes based on third-party payer information.
+CCLA attended numerous stakeholder meetings and was successful in substantially changing many aspects of the data reporting requirements and implementation protocol.
+Effective July 1, 2015 the new rate methodology has been implemented by DHCS.

 - Medi-Cal Carrier Advisory Committee - In 2007, members of CCLA formed a Medi-Cal Carrier Advisory Committee.
 This group consists of members of CCLA who come to Sacramento once every three months to meet with staff at the Department of Health Care Services to discuss issues relating to the Med-Cal program.
 Several issues have been resolved through this dialogue, such as the following: more than $1.9 million in vitamin B-12 reimbursement for clinical labs; frequency limit modification for ESRD patients; review of the reservation system; reprocessing of services that were denied utilizing unpublished diagnosis edits prior to the publication of the respective policies such as Ferritin, Papilomavirous, FSH, and LH (recovery valued at $2 million); fix of the FPACT enrollment gender default problem; and many others.
 To date, the activities of this CCLA committee have resulted in recovery of more than $5 million in previously denied claims for California laboratories.